NadeemAfana/nadeemafana.github.io/_posts/archived/2023-10-27-how-secure-frontend-app.md

 <img alt="" src="/images/posts/archived/df8e9df6-f6f3-430c-8514-a62861f689ac.png">

-# User Roles
+## User Roles

 Often, one needs more granularity when it comes to authorizing users.
-For example, some of you ursers might be admins and those users have more privilige than a regular user.
+For example, some of you users might be admins and those users have more privilige than a regular user.

 In this case, an admin should be able to read all secrets using the `/data` endpoint.

-To enable roles, go to Upend and click on **Attibutes** tab and add the following `roles` attribute:
+To enable roles, go to Upend and click on **Attributes** tab and add the following `roles` attribute:

 <img alt="" src="/images/posts/archived/03a1eedf-4341-4383-a3a7-522db14f007d.png">